glangmead/writing/differential_geometry_in_hott/latex/discrete_gauge_theory/scratch.md

 # Structural scratch work

+Show the example
+Then ask why it works

 Leibniz rule: how are we multiplying functions?
 Mapping into an h-space?
 Define d <=> specifying f on n-paths via f on n-1-paths

+Let's not work on d-Leibniz first, let's lump it in with connections.

 - Q: volume form, duality